ftrianakast/bitacora/distributed-systems/distributed_systems.md

 1. Assume n nodes in the system, N = <N1,N2,....,Nn>
 2. Vector timestamp of event a is V(a) = <t1,t2,...,tn>
-3. ti is number if events ibserved by node Ni
+3. ti is number if events observed by node Ni
 4. Each node has a current vector timestamp T
-5. On event at node Ni, incement vector element T[i]
+5. On event at node Ni, increment vector element T[i]
 6. Attach current vector timestamp to each message
 7. Recipient merges message vector into its local vector